kmgarvey279/Count-up/README.md

 # _Count Up_

-#### _A program that takes two numbers as input and uses the former to count to the later.
+#### _A program that takes two numbers as input and uses the first input to count to the second input.
 04.02.2019_

 #### By _**Kevin Garvey**_